 The First Vice President initiates interest groups by either (a) designating a member as a coordinator of an interest group and asking him or her to convene a group or (b) granting recognition to an interest group that applies for recognition.
-Before January 1, the First Vice President receives reports from Interest Group coordinators and determines whether the interest groups meet the criteria for continued recognition or should be dissolved.
+By April 1 and September 1, the First Vice President receives status reports from Interest Group coordinators and determines whether the interest groups meet the criteria for continued recognition or should be dissolved.